kohlschutter/junixsocket/README.md

 * Supports the abstract namespace on Linux.
 * Supports HTTP over unix socket (using [NanoHTTPD](https://github.com/NanoHttpd/nanohttpd))
 * Supports Java 7*, 8, 9, 10, 11, 12, 13, 14.
-* Comes with pre-built native libraries for macOS, Linux, Solaris and Windows; custom libraries can be built using Maven.
+* Comes with pre-built native libraries for several operating systems and platforms, including macOS, Linux, Solaris and Windows; custom libraries can be built using Maven.
 * Supports JPMS/Jigsaw modules.
 * Apache 2.0 licensed.